erijones/ssr_module/README.md

 This repository stores supplemental code for the papers:

-+ "Steady State Reduction of generalized Lotka-Volterra systems in the microbiome," by Eric Jones and Jean Carlson, published in Phys.
-Rev. E in 2019 [(link)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.99.032403), (called the SSR paper) and
++ "Steady State Reduction of generalized Lotka-Volterra systems in the microbiome," by Eric Jones and Jean Carlson, published in Physical Review E in 2019 [(link)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.99.032403), (called the SSR paper) and
-+ "Control of ecological outcomes through deliberate parameter changes in a model of the gut microbiome", by Zipeng Wang, Eric Jones, Joshua Mueller, and Jean Carlson, published in Physical Review E in 2020 [(arXiv link)](https://arxiv.org/abs/1912.03412) (called the SPARC paper).
++ "Control of ecological outcomes through deliberate parameter changes in a model of the gut microbiome", by Zipeng Wang, Eric Jones, Joshua Mueller, and Jean Carlson, accepted to Physical Review E in 2020 [(arXiv link)](https://arxiv.org/abs/1912.03412) (called the SPARC paper).

 The code in `steady_state_reduction_example.py` generates Fig. 2 of the SSR